CyberFlameGO/svnpython/Doc/library/httplib.rst

 .. class:: HTTPConnection(host[, port[, strict[, timeout]]])

    An :class:`HTTPConnection` instance represents one transaction with an HTTP server.
 It should be instantiated passing it a host and optional port number.
    If no port number is passed, the port is extracted from the host string if it has the form ``host:port``, else the default HTTP port (80) is used.
-When True, the optional parameter *strict* (which defaults to a false value) causes ``BadStatusLine`` to be raised if the status line can't be parsed as a valid HTTP/1.0 or 1.1 status line.
-If the optional *timeout* parameter is given, blocking operations (like connection attempts) will timeout after that many seconds (if it is not given, the global default timeout setting is used).
+When True, the optional parameter *strict* causes ``BadStatusLine`` to be raised if the status line can't be parsed as a valid HTTP/1.0 or 1.1 status line.
+If the optional *timeout* parameter is given, connection attempts will timeout after that many seconds (if it is not given or ``None``, the global default  timeout setting is used).

    For example, the following calls all create instances that connect to the server at the same host and port::